PositiveSumData/NationalOralHealthDataPortal/Data/HRSA_Dental_Health_Professional_Shortage_Areas/README.md

 Dental areas can receive a score of up to 26 points.

-These dental scores direclty influece the [HRSA National Health Service Corps and Indian Health Service loan repayment programs](https://nhsc.hrsa.gov/scholarships/requirements-compliance/jobs-and-site-search/hpsa-score-class-year), which require an area meet a certain DHPSA threshold to be eligible to receive a Service Corps placement or for a provider to be eligible for loan repayment.
-DHPSA scores can also impact HRSA grant decisions for Federally-Qualified Health Centers
+These dental scores directly influece the [HRSA National Health Service Corps and Indian Health Service loan repayment programs](https://nhsc.hrsa.gov/scholarships/requirements-compliance/jobs-and-site-search/hpsa-score-class-year), which requires an area to meet a certain DHPSA threshold to be eligible to receive a Service Corps placement or for a provider to be eligible for loan repayment.
+DHPSA scores can also impact HRSA grant decisions for Federally-Qualified Health Centers.

-#### Data Use
+## Data Use

 DHPSA data files are available for free public dowload from the [HRSA data downloads page](https://data.hrsa.gov/data/download).

 ## Original Data Structure

 HRSA offers several file formats for obtaining DHPSA information on its data downloads page.
-The National Oral Health Data Portal Project used 2 of them:
+The National Oral Health Data Portal project used 2 of them:

 * The **All HPSAs- Excel** file, which downloads as "BCD_HPSA_FCT_DET_DH.xlsx".